 The Reality of Food Waste

 A recent study even found that food waste amounts to $2 billion in lost restaurant profits.
-While losses due to improper food safety are only one component of that total, they can be a major part of the solution.
+Even though losses due to improper food safety are only one component of that total, they can be a major part of the solution.
 By prioritizing and investing in temperature monitoring systems, businesses can both eliminate waste and increase profits.

 The Benefits of Technology Advancement